Bonnie Blouin

 In June 1986, Bonnie Blouin represented at the “Public Menace” skateboard contest in Pennsylvania, captured below by Steve Villarreal.

-And then things began to open up!
+And then things began to really open up!
 Bonnie acknowledged that, “The last girls article in THRASHER brought in a lot of positive response.
 As a result I’ve become acquainted with numerous pen pals, including the Women’s Skateboarding Club, and have participated in ‘Push Push Then Go,’ Karen Zapata’s zine.
 Best of all, I got off my buns and headed out to San Francisco to skate with Karen Zapata and Amy Paul.
 It was [my] first experience skating with other dedicated females” (Feb.
 1988).

 During her roadtrips to the westcoast, she became close friends and pen-pals with KZ Zapata, who was aligned with Bonnie’s vision of not wanting to be compared to male skaters, but simply be a skateboarder and progress at one’s own pace.
 KZ, Amy Paul and Bonnie skated Oakland together and started expanding their network, which also included Stephanie Person.